Chymyst/chymyst-core/docs/chymyst10.md

 By default, computations do not explicitly depend on the number of DCM peers; the user code does not need to be aware of the current status of the cluster.
 Progress towards and correctness of computational results is guaranteed regardless of the presence or absence of hardware connected to the cluster.

-To summarize, the DCM extends the CM by introducing **distributed molecules** (DMs) in addition to **local molecules**, and by extending the operational semantics to coordinate data exchange between any number of DCM peers.
+To summarize, the DCM extends the CM by introducing **distributed molecules** (DMs) in addition to **local molecules** (i.e. non-distributed molecules), and by extending the operational semantics to coordinate data exchange between any number of DCM peers.
-The DCM runtime will also run local reactions with local molecules in the same way CM does.
+The DCM runtime will also run reactions with local molecules in the same way CM does.

-The programmer's job remains to declare certain molecules and reactions, and to emit certain initial molecules, such as to implement the required application logic.
+The programmer's job remains to implement the required application logic by declaring a number of molecules and reactions, and by arranging to emit certain initial molecules.
+In addition, the programmer will need to designate some molecules as DMs and others as local molecules.

 ## Cluster configuration